AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 ### CUG Policy Representation in the Repository {#cug-policy-representation-in-the-repository}

 The Oak documentation covers the how the new CUG policies are reflected in the repository content.
-For more information, consult [this page](https://jackrabbit.apache.org/oak/docs/security/authorization/cug.html#Representation_in_the_Repository).
+For more information, consult the [Jackrabbit Oak Documentation on Managing Access with CUGs](https://jackrabbit.apache.org/oak/docs/security/authorization/cug.html#Representation_in_the_Repository).

 ### Authentication Requirement in the Repository {#authentication-requirement-in-the-repository}